YOURLS/dont-log-bots/README.md

 ### More

-See more information at [Yourls Code](http://code.google.com/p/yourls/)
+See more informations at [Yourls Code](http://code.google.com/p/yourls/)

 ### Informations